-The tax effects of foreign currency translation of 153, 446 and (81) at December 31, 2015, 2014 and 2013 respectively, refer mainly to deferred tax assets and liabilities of certain entities with a different functional currency than the currency applied for tax filing purposes.
-In 2015 the effects are mainly due to depreciation of the Euro and the Canadian dollar in relation to the U.S. dollar.
+The tax effects of foreign currency translation of 73, 153 and 446 at December 31, 2016, 2015 and 2014 respectively, refer mainly to deferred tax assets and liabilities of certain entities with a different functional currency than the currency applied for tax filing purposes.
+In 2016 the effects are mainly due to appreciation of the U.S. dollar in relation to the Euro.